clintjedwards/gofer/website/docs/FAQ.md

 potentially forgo the "per team" suggestion using a "read-only" key and the scope of things using the key isn't too big.

-Gofer's suggestion here is to make deploy keys self service and then simply enter them into whatever is your brand of secret store to be used with Gofer.
+Gofer's suggestion here is to make deploy keys self service and then simply enter them into Gofer's secret store to be used by your pipeline tasks.
 Once there you can then use it in each job to pull the required repository.

 #### 2) How do I download the repository?